-At Beeston Primary we know the impact regular attendance has on your child’s learning and well-being; and that having good attendance is directly linked to raising achievement and develops skills for life and work.
+At Beeston Primary, we understand the vital role that regular school attendance plays in your child’s learning, wellbeing, and future success.
+Good attendance is directly linked to higher achievement and helps children develop important life and work skills.

-If your child has an emergency medical/dental appointment or a hospital appointment during school time, parents/carers are required to inform the school office of the appointment as soon as possible.
-You will need to show proof of the appointment.
-Routine check-ups should be made outside of school hours.
+If your child has an emergency medical, dental, or hospital appointment during school hours, please inform the school office as soon as possible.
+Proof of the appointment will be required and can be emailed to:

 What does an attendance percentage really mean?